fwheinz/pg1exercises/README.md

 - If the program started successfully the terminal will provide the input and output of the process
 - If your program is GUI based (e.g. Karel or SPL) you can open the graphical view in the OTH menu either in a separate browser window or in a VSCode Tab.

+Additional hints:

+- You can find your codespaces at https://github.com/codespaces

 Good luck!

+2024-11-22 Florian Heinz <florian.heinz@oth-regensburg.de>